CrisDoesCG/PBR-Express/README.md

 - Adding support for more texture types like ~~emission~~, translucency, sss, ...
 - Adding support for more types of texture names (e.g. file names that are separated by `-`)
 - ~~The option to create multiple sets of materials once the script is active~~
 - Some intuitive solutions for dealing with color spaces
+- ~~Make adding new naming variations easier~~

 ## ❤️ Support